 - It also supports a debugger to debug the code.

-- It also comes with integrated unit testing.
+- This web framework also comes with integrated unit testing.

 - It uses Jinja2 for templating.